Binary gravitational waves as probes of quantum graviton states: Introduction

 As an illustrative example, we consider the squeezed state $\ket{\zeta}$ arising from inflation, where $\zeta$ denotes the squeezing parameter.
 In this case, the quantum state of the gravitational waves emitted by a binary system can be modeled as a coherent–squeezed state,

 This construction captures both the classical radiation from the binary source and the quantum correlations originating from the primordial squeezed state.
-In this paper, we demonstrate that the quantum nature of primordial gravitational waves can, in principle, be probed with gravitational-wave interferometers such as LIGO, Virgo, and KAGRA~\cite{LIGOScientific:2025bkz}.
+In this paper, we demonstrate that the quantum nature of primordial gravitational waves can, in principle, be encoded in the graviton number statistics of gravitational waves emitted by binary systems.
+In particular, the graviton number statistics of the resulting coherent-squeezed state can become sub-Poissonian in an appropriate parameter regime, providing a clear indicator of nonclassicality.
+In an idealized setting, this information is captured by the second-order intensity correlation measured through Hanbury Brown-Twiss (HBT) interferometry.
+We emphasize, however, that the present work is conceptual and does not address whether such intensity-correlation measurements are feasible with current detectors.
 In particular, our analysis shows that it is possible to reveal the existence of a graviton state exhibiting quantum behavior.
 The key point is that the graviton number statistics of the coherent–squeezed state can become sub-Poissonian in an appropriate parameter regime, providing a clear indication of the quantum nature of the state, as is well known in quantum optics~\cite{agarwal2013quantum}.
 For a coherent field, the number statistics follow a Poisson distribution, for which the mean equals the variance, and consequently the Fano factor $F$ is unity, where the Fano factor $F$ is defined as the ratio of the variance to the mean of the particle-number distribution, \beqn F\equiv \frac{{\rm Var}(n)}{\langle n\rangle}\,. \eeqn It should be noted that the number statistics permitted by classical theories are always Poissonian or super-Poissonian, corresponding to a Fano factor $F\geq$ 1.
 Therefore, sub-Poissonian statistics ($F<1$) provide a clear signature of nonclassicality.
 To probe the graviton number statistics, one can employ intensity–intensity correlation measurements using Hanbury Brown–Twiss (HBT) interferometry~\cite{HanburyBrown:1956bqd,Brown:1956zza}.

+We stress that the purpose of this paper is to identify a nonclassical target observable and the conditions under which it arises, rather than to provide a detector-ready proposal for current gravitational-wave observatories.
+In particular, the signature discussed below is not a modification of the mean strain waveform, but a higher-order statistical property of the radiation field, namely sub-Poissonian graviton number statistics.

 The organization of the paper is as follows.
 In Section 2,we review the graviton number statistics in coherent–squeezed states and the Hanbury Brown–Twiss (HBT) interferometry, and outline a strategy for observing the nonclassical nature of primordial gravitational waves.
 In Section 3, we show that the quantum state of gravitons emitted from binary black holes can be described as a coherent–squeezed state.
 In Section 4, we estimate the frequency range in which the nonclassicality of primordial gravitational waves can be observed and discuss their detectability.
 Section 5 is devoted to conclusions.
 Throughout this work, we use natural units with $c=\hbar=1$.